dantoni2000/PhD/LITERATURE.md

 Martinsson, Tropp - Randomized numerical linear algebra: Foundations and algorithms. doi:10.1017/S0962492920000021

-Murray etal - Randomized Numerical Linear Algebra A Perspective on the Field With an Eye to Software https://doi.org/10.48550/arXiv.2302.11474
+Murray etal - Randomized Numerical Linear Algebra A Perspective on the Field With an Eye to Software. https://doi.org/10.48550/arXiv.2302.11474